Committees

 Operations Challenge Committee

 This committee provides training and education for operators and maintenance personnel through involvement in the Operations Challenge.
-Operations Challenge is an annual competition between utilities and consists of process control, safety, maintenance, collections and laboratory events.
-The committee helps to organize and implement the competition at a local level.
+Operations Challenge is an annual competition between utilities that includes events in process control, safety, maintenance, collections, and laboratory skills.
+The committee helps organize and implement the competition at the local level.

 Chris Fasnacht